ciren/cilib/docs/basics/lenses.md

 CILib offers a `Lense` object that contains a few optics that we can readily use.
 These optics are not just for `Entities` but also some CILib types we have seen before (yaaay!)
-With these optics, we are condensing some of the functions we created earlier in to a single line while at the same time adding more functionality (double yaaay!)
+With these optics, we are condensing some of the functions we created earlier in to a single line while adding more functionality (double yaaay!)

 All optics within the `Lense` object are prefixed with an underscore to signify that they are indeed an optic.